DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/README.md

 Hello there

 this is a brief summary of the pipelines used in the Ruggieri et al 2024 paper.
 I included tutorials and full scripts of those parts that may be new:
-## Genomes assemblies and pan-genome generation
+## Genome assemblies and pan-genome generation
 These processes have already been described in  Ruggieri et al 2022, and you can find information in [Dr. Steven van Belleghem github](https://github.com/StevenVB12/Genomics)
 ## Resequencing data and population genomics
 I will not indulge in these basic processes since they have already been discussed in previous papers.